Healthy You - Every Day

 • Tongue depressors (also called tongue blades)

-“In the event of an emergency, you can also use some everyday household items to help,” Carter says.
+“In the event of an emergency, you can also use some everyday household items to help,” Dr. Carter says.
 For example, you can use:

 • Disposable or cloth diapers for compresses, bandages or padding for splints